|Battles at Summerhall|

 Not much is known about the battle, only that Robert managed to arrive first and won three battles in a single day, defeating the forces of the three loyalist houses in turn as they arrived.
 Additionally, Robert killed Lord Fell in single combat.

-Robert consolidated his power in the Stormlands, winning the support of the rest of the storm lords, which allowed him to march towards the Reach with no enemy loose in his rear.
+Robert consolidated his power in the stormlands, winning the support of the rest of the storm lords, which allowed him to march towards the Reach with no enemy forces loose in his rear.

 Lord Fell was killed and his son Silveraxe, Lord Grandison and Lord Cafferen were captured and taken to Storm's End as prisoners.
 The three captives would later join the rebel cause after some time spent in captivity.
-Randyll Tarly killed Cafferen in the Battle of Ashford, while Grandison died after the war from a wound taken in the Battle of the Trident.
+Lord Randyll Tarly killed Cafferen in the battle of Ashford, while Grandison died after the war from wounds taken in the battle of the Trident.